 David M. Grossnickle

-Evolutionary biology - Vertebrate paleontology - Functional morphology - Mammalogy
+Macroevolution - Paleontology - Functional morphology - Mammalogy

 Teaching & Outreach

 Prior to entering graduate school, I taught biology for four years at Wawasee High School in Indiana.
-I hope to continue to teach, and therefore education remains a central focus as I pursue a career in academia.
+And recently I taught a paleontology field methods course through the University of Washington.
+Pedagogy remains a central focus as I pursue a career in academia.

-I'm an active participant in several Field Museum outreach programs, including Dozin' with the Dinos (right).
+I have been an active participant in several museum outreach programs, including Dozin' with the Dinos at the Field Museum of Natural History.
 This program gives children an opportunity to interact with scientists and spend the night at the museum.

 The top banner image is from east central Montana, summer 2015.
 I took the photo while assisting paleontologists from the University of Washington (led by Greg Wilson).
 Our campsite was especially busy because 30 teachers from had joined us for the DIG Field School.
 The lake is the Fort Peck Reservoir.